appsecnz/appsecnz.github.io/conference/international.md

 ## OWASP New Zealand Day 2022

-**The conference team do not anticipate significant easing of travel restrictions to New Zealand, by the dates of the conference.
-If you are permitted to travel to New Zealand, all arrangements for required managed isolation/quarantine stays (including their costs) are your responsibility.**
+**As of 1 January 2022, the New Zealand Government has indicated the trans-Tasman and other within-region travel bubbles should be open again by late April.
+This is, of course, subject to change, and those planning to attend from areas within these bubbles should be prepared for such an event.
+If you are permitted to travel to New Zealand, all arrangements for required managed isolation/quarantine stays, vaccinations, and pre-travel testing (including their costs) are your responsibility.**

 **In the event you are permitted to travel to New Zealand for the conference, please be aware of the current visa / travel authorisation requirements below.**